gauravs1709/Blood-Donation-Donation-SQl-Workbench-QL/README.md

 # Blood-Donation-Donation-SQl-Workbench-QL
-project on  Blood-Donation-Donation using sql queries(in pdf file).
+project on  Blood-Donation-Donation using sql queries(in ppt file).